Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Your doctor may also suggest more regular testing if you are being treated for high cholesterol.

-How to prepare for a cholesterol and lipid blood test
+How do I prepare for a cholesterol and lipid blood test?

+If you need a fasting blood test, you will usually need to fast for 8 to 12 hours before.
 This means not eating any food and drinking only water.
 Most people have the test in the morning, so it doesn't interfere with their meals.
+Follow your doctor's instructions with regard to fasting before this test.

 You should discuss the results of your lipid profile test with your doctor.
-There are specific guidelines for target cholesterol levels in different people — talk to your doctor about this.
+There are specific target levels for cholesterol in different people — talk to your doctor about this.

 Resources and support